munificent/craftinginterpreters/book/calls-and-functions.md

 and use that for the field's type.
 C is weird.

-When initializing a new Compiler, we capture the about-to-no-longer-be-current one in that pointer:
+When initializing a new Compiler, we capture the about-to-no-longer-be-current one in that pointer.

 ^code store-enclosing (1 before, 1 after)

-Then when a Compiler finishes, it pops itself off the stack by restoring the previous compiler as the current one:
+Then when a Compiler finishes, it pops itself off the stack by restoring the previous compiler to be the new current one.

 ^code restore-enclosing (4 before, 1 after)